soniabrami/toddmotto.github.io/_posts/2015-04-20-a-better-way-to-scope-angular-extend-no-more-vm-this.md

 permalink: /a-better-way-to-scope-angular-extend-no-more-vm-this
 title: A better way to $scope&#44; angular.extend&#44; no more &ldquo;vm &#61; this&rdquo;
 path: 2015-04-20-a-better-way-to-scope-angular-extend-no-more-vm-this.md
+tags:
+- Scope
+- this
+- JavaScript
+- Angular
 ---

 The evolution of Angular Controllers has changed over the last year.
 As of now, most of us are working with the most recent addition to "Controller" syntax with the `controllerAs` style (doing away with binding directly to `$scope`).